 The Dieter & Liz Gutmann Tiger Conservation Program

-However, while this is a marked improvement, there were still some gaps that required addressing and the Gutmanns have chosen to formulate and support a comprehensive umbrella program that rests on four pillars.
+However, while this is a marked improvement, some gaps still require addressing.
+The Gutmanns have chosen to formulate and support a comprehensive umbrella program that is now the backbone of Tiger Watch, allowing us to consolidate our existing interventions and expand upon the larger landscape.

-This large-scale intervention will be executed by a mobile team of 7 teachers led by a coordinator.
+This large-scale intervention is executed by a mobile team of 4 teachers led by a coordinator.

 Tiger Watch has published over 50 pioneering research studies which have sourced information from previously inaccessible landscapes in the greater Ranthambhore landscape and forged new horizons in wildlife conservation research.
 Research has focused on endangered and vulnerable species such as the caracal (Caracal caracal), gharial (Gavialis gangeticus) and grey wolf (Canis lupus pallipes).